dkarunat123/CCHS-Population-Health-Analysis/README.md

 - **50 to 64:** 10.3%
 - **65 and older:** 18.2%

 Provincial and territorial differences were also visible.
-In the processed results, Newfoundland and Labrador had the highest weighted diabetes prevalence among the available provincial and territorial estimates at approximately **11.9%**, followed by Nova Scotia at approximately **9.8%**.
+In the processed results, Newfoundland and Labrador had the highest weighted diabetes prevalence among the available provincial and territorial estimates at approximately 11.9%, followed by Nova Scotia at approximately 9.8%.

-The regression models provided an additional way to examine how demographic and behavioural characteristics were associated with the selected health outcomes.
+The regression models provided an additional way to examine how demographic and behavioral characteristics were associated with the selected health outcomes.
 These results are presented alongside 95% confidence intervals and p-values so that the size and uncertainty of each estimate can be considered together.

 ## Processed data